What exactly is Anko or An in Japanese food culture?

 According to Nihon Anko Association, it seems that until now the definition of Anko was vague and no one showed the border between Anko and An.

 Therefore, it may be no wonder I didn’t clearly know how they differ from each other.

 What exactly is Anko (餡子)?

-Hence, Anko is also available in no sugar versions, and even the traditional food eaten in the Middle East, Hummus (chickpea-based paste) can be considered a kind of Anko.
+Hence, Anko is also available in no sugar varieties, and even Hummus, a chickpea-based paste that is eaten in the Middle East, can be regarded as a kind of Anko.

 What exactly is An (餡)?

-On the other hand, based on the article “餡” on Wikipedia Japan, An is broadly divided into 3 types.
+Meanwhile, based on the article “餡” on Japanese Wikipedia, An can be divided into 3 types.

-- Paste made from boiled beans, sweet potatoes, chestnuts or the like, sweetened with sugar and kneaded.
+- A paste made from boiled beans, sweet potatoes, chestnuts, or the like, sweetened with sugar and kneaded.
 The majority of Anko

-- Cooked mincemeat and finely chopped vegetables for the filling of dumplings like Manju and potstickers
+- A salted mixture of mincemeat and finely chopped vegetables typically used as a filling for dumplings like Manju and Gyoza (potstickers)

-- An for Ankake dishes.
-The thick sauce prepared by heating water or Dashi stock with starch powder, such as Katakuriko (Japanese potato starch) or Kuzuko (kudzu flour), which usually contains some meat and vegetables
+- An meant for An-Kake dishes.
+The thick sauce prepared by heating water or dashi stock mixed with starch such as Katakuriko (potato starch) or Kuzuko (kudzu flour), which usually contains some meat and vegetables